sigp/eth2.0-resources/README.md

 [Lighthouse](https://github.com/sigp/lighthouse).
 They are not guaranteed to be accurate or useful.

+This is not a collection of useful resources from abroad, it is a place to keep scrappy little scripts used during Sigma Prime Eth 2.0 research.

 ## Contents

 - [shuffling.md](shuffling.md): A walk-through of the shuffling used algorithm in